Te Amo Amaru-Tibble: Central Pulse

 Amaru-Tibble first played for Central Pulse between 2009 and 2011 during the ANZ Championship era.
-Pulse head coach Kate Carpenter invited Amaru-Tibble to be a training partner and than included her in the squad.
+Pulse head coach Kate Carpenter invited Amaru-Tibble to be a training partner and then included her in the squad.
 After Carpenter was replaced by Yvette McCausland-Durie, Amaru-Tibble was retained.
 She was subsequently a member of the Pulse team that, after 24 games, eventually won their first ever match when they defeated New South Wales Swifts 53–52 in a 2009 Round 13 match at the Te Rauparaha Arena.
 Partnering Paula Griffin, Amaru-Tibble scored 18 from 21.